2degrees/django-wsgi/docs/source/manual/paste-factory.rst

 - ``MESSAGE_TAGS``.
 - ``SERIALIZATION_MODULES``.

+New settings introduced in Django 1.2 are not supported yet either.

 So, if you need to use them, you would need to define them in your settings module or create your own factory (see below) to convert the values by yourself.